MiltonGreat/Data-Visualization-Dashboard/README.md

 4. Python Dashboard
 - Description: A Python-based data visualization project that uses libraries like Matplotlib, Seaborn, and Plotly to build rich visualizations.
 This project also highlights my skills in data preprocessing and analysis using Pandas.
 - Link: Python Dashboard (https://github.com/MiltonGreat/Employee-Attrition-Dashboard.git)

+### Dataset

+The Healthcare Employee Attrition Dataset, while synthetic, is modeled after real-world data and has been tailored to reflect the unique environment of the healthcare sector.
+The dataset also includes various employee characteristics and job details that are critical for identifying patterns in employee behavior.

+Here are some of the key columns present in this dataset:

+- EmployeeID: A unique identifier for each employee.
+- Age: The age of the employee.
+- Attrition: Whether the employee has left the company (1) or stayed (0).
+This is a binary column (Yes/No).
+- BusinessTravel: The frequency of business travel (e.g., “Travel_Rarely”, “Travel_Frequently”, “Non-Travel”).
+- DailyRate: The daily rate of pay for the employee.
+- Department: The department to which the employee belongs (e.g., “Cardiology”, “Maternity”, “Neurology”).
+- DistanceFromHome: The distance (in miles) between the employee’s home and the office.
+- Education: The employee’s level of education (e.g., “1” might indicate a high school diploma, “2” might indicate a bachelor’s degree, etc.).
+- EducationField: The field of study or specialization (e.g., “Life Sciences”, “Medical”, “Other”).
+- Gender: The gender of the employee (e.g., “Male”, “Female”).
+- JobRole: The employee’s job role (e.g., “Nurse”, “Therapist”, “Administrative”).
+- JobSatisfaction: A measure of the employee’s job satisfaction (on a scale of 1-4).
+- MaritalStatus: The marital status of the employee (e.g., “Married”, “Single”).
+- MonthlyIncome: The monthly income of the employee.
+- OverTime: Whether the employee works overtime (Yes/No).
+- PerformanceRating: A score representing the employee’s performance.
+- RelationshipSatisfaction: The employee’s satisfaction with their relationship with colleagues (on a scale of 1-4).
+- TotalWorkingYears: The total number of years the employee has worked (in all jobs).
+- WorkLifeBalance: The employee’s work-life balance rating (on a scale of 1-4).
+- YearsAtCompany: The number of years the employee has been with the current company.
+- YearsInCurrentRole: The number of years the employee has spent in their current job role.

 ### Key Skills & Techniques